AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-iterative.md

 - Contract address.
 - Function data.
-- App circuit's public inputs.
+- Public function circuit's public inputs.

 #### Ensuring this function is called with the correct context.